 My Mom got the recipe out of the church cookbook from the church my parents attended the first years of their marriage, and it has been a regular in our family for as long as I can remember.

-Oven Fried Chicken
+You Will Love This Easy Oven Fried Chicken

-- 3lbs chicken pieces, rinsed and patted dry*
+- 3lbs chicken pieces; rinsed and patted dry*

-- ½ cup flour, heaping
+- ½ cup flour, (possibly a bit more)

 - 1 teaspoon salt